HADAS496/comics-and-Reaganomics-/index.md

 [^note500]: Parsons, *From Asylum to Prison*, p.
 140.

 This what leads some scholars, such as Parsons who I quoted all over here, to argue that deinstitutionalization was more of trans-institutionalization, as it didn’t truly eliminate confinement but rather transformed it—making it so that individuals with severe mental illness transitioned from mental hospitals into prisons, with occasional stop at the streets.

-{% include figure.html
-  class="center"
-  width="100%"
-  caption="from *The Joker* #2, 1975, cover."
-  image-path="scrollstory/images/for my project/JOEKRLAW.png"
-%}

 While Batman’s comics reflect some vital questions about how society views those with mental health issues and the effectiveness of the criminal justice system, it still leaves us one great riddle: